devopsgroup-io/catapult/README.md

     * If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes more than 1 subdomain (drupal7.devopsgroup.io) the `force_https` option will not work as CloudFlare only supports a first-level subdomain. https://www.cloudflare.com/ssl
 * **Vagrant**
     * If your `~/configuration.yml["websites"]["apache/iis"]["domain"]` includes the `force_https` option, during `vagrant status` you will receive an err for the http response code for `.dev` as this is a self-signed cert and not routing through CloudFlare.

+If you're still having issues with Catapult, [submit a GitHub Issue](https://github.com/devopsgroup-io/catapult-release-management/issues/new).